 - ADSL: Between 5–24Mbps when downloading and 0.12–1.0Mbps for uploading.

-* FibreBASIC has a different speed depending on your Local Fibre Company.
+** FibreBASIC has a different speed depending on your Local Fibre Company.
 Addresses in Whangarei, Hamilton, Whanganui, New Plymouth, Tokoroa, Hawera, Cambridge, Te Awamutu, Tauranga and Christchurch will have a Fibre service with the ability to deliver speeds up to 30mbps downstream and 10mbps upstream.
-The rest of NZ will have a service able to deliver up to 50Mbps downstream and 10Mbps upstream.
+The rest of New Zealand will have a service able to deliver up to 50Mbps downstream and 10Mbps upstream.

 What affects broadband speed